videlalvaro/videlalvaro.github.io/_posts/2017-01-17-metaphors-we-code-by.md

 much traffic_.
 This could create an information _bottleneck_, with _queues_ at each end of the _channels_ backing up.
 These bottlenecks might render one or more nodes unresponsive, causing _network partitions_.
 Is the process that's taking long to _respond dead_?
-We won't know unless we set a timeout.
+Why didn’t it acknowledge the _heart beat_ and a timeout _triggered_?.".
 I could go on, but I guess you get the point.

 ## A Story in Code ##